What Is Bill Hader's Net Worth and Salary?

 Career

 At a certain point, Bill Hader dropped out of college and moved to Los Angeles, intent on starting a career as a filmmaker.
 His parents allowed him to use the money they had put aside for his education while living in Los Angeles.
 He soon found work as a production assistant and aimed to become an assistant director.
-During this time, Hader worked 18 hour days on the set of movies like "Spider-Man" and "James Dean."
+During this time, Hader worked 18-hour days on the set of movies like "Spider-Man" and "James Dean."
 Eventually, he quit after pulling a 20-hour day on the set of "The Scorpion King."

 Things started to go downhill for Hader.
 He started working in a post-production facility and created his own short film, which he considered a failure.
 Next, he and his long-term girlfriend broke up.
 Intent on changing his life, Hader started studying improvisational comedy.
 Bill instantly fell in love with comedy and eventually formed his own sketch comedy group.
 The group gained attention from the right people, and Hader was invited to audition for "Saturday Night Live."
 Despite being nervous, the audition went well.
-Hader was not only invited to join the cast of "SNL," but he also gained the support of an agent and a manager.
+Bill was not only invited to join the cast of "SNL," but he also gained the support of an agent and a manager.

-Towards the end of the 2010s, Hader began to collaborate with Trey Parker and Matt Stone on the animated series "South Park," initially being hired as a creative consultant.
+Towards the end of the 2010s, Hader began collaborating with Trey Parker and Matt Stone on the animated series "South Park," initially being hired as a creative consultant.
 Eventually, he became a producer and joined the rest of the production staff in winning the 2009 Emmy Award for Best Animated Series.
 He later returned to the series in the 17th season, joining the writing staff.

 In 2008, he co-wrote and starred in the web series "The Line."
 That year, he also appeared in the films "Forgetting Sarah Marshall" and "Pineapple Express."
 To round out a busy 2008, Hader starred in the film "Tropic Thunder."
 Although the film received mostly positive reviews, its controversial nature (including jokes about mental illness and Robert Downey Jr. wearing blackface) resulted in plenty of media backlash.
 Despite its divisive nature, the film grossed $197.5 million at the box office, becoming one of Ben Stiller's most successful films as a director.